 Differences Between Recruiters And Headhunters

-It’s this difference between recruiters and headhunters that can help you stay ahead of the pack in your job search in Australia.
+It’s this difference between recruiters and headhunters that can help you stay ahead of the pack in your job search.

 What’s a recruiter?
 What do they do?

 There are two types of recruiters, those who work in organisations and those who work for organisations.
 Recruiters working within an organisation will source talent to fill a specific role based on the hiring needs of a department.
 They work with a hiring manager to define a role’s requirements and what constitutes as the right candidate for the role.